 - Add the Trinity (yellow onions, bell peppers and celery) and saute until starting to caramelize, about 15 minutes.

-- Add about ¾ of the Herb and Spice Blend plus the Bay Leaves, stir to mix for 2 to 3 minutes.
+- Add about ¾ of the Herb and Spice Blend plus the Bay Leaves; stir to mix for 2 to 3 minutes.

-- Increase the heat to a heavy simmer for 5 minutes, then add tomato sauce and stock.
+- Increase the heat to a heavy simmer for 5 minutes, then add the tomato sauce and stock.

 - After 15 minutes, remove the lid, stir well.
 Add the shrimp, a few at a time, and stir to combine completely.